VinceThi/low-rank-hypothesis-complex-systems/README.md

 - `compute_tensors.py` contains different functions to compute the tensors arising in the dimension reduction of the paper.
 - `split_weight_nws`, by Gabriel Eilerstein, contains the function `unpack` that allows to separate layer weights for convolutional and fully connected layers in convolutional neural networks from [nws](https://github.com/gabrieleilertsen/nws).
 - `extract_graph_properties.py` and `extract_graph_properties_non_netzschleuder.ipynb` extracts various properties and add them to the file `properties/graph_properties.txt` and `graph_data/graph_properties_augmented.txt` respectively.
 For weighted graphs, this is at this stage that the keyword used to include the weights into the adjacency matrix must be chosen if the `edge property` corresponding to weights is not called `weight` in the dataset.
 The graph will be considered as binary if this last step is omitted.
+- `graphs/graph_data/` contains some connectomes, the gut microbiome network, and graph properties .txt files for the real networks.

 #### Simulations for the dynamics